An avid fisherman, Youtube creator, and writer, hbng84 is also a devoted husband who, when tasked with DIY projects, delivers!

 - Since the hook and the popper body are not permanently attached, damage to the popper body is minimized when fighting a hooked fish.

-- The shorter hook shank provide a more solid hook set as well as the fish is less likely to gain leverage against the hook and is more likely to stay hooked!
+- The shorter hook shank provides a more solid hook set as well as the fish is less likely to gain leverage against the hook and is more likely to stay hooked!
 The key was finding the right size hook!

 For more on tying a Tube Popper Fly, check out the sections below, and do give this pattern a try!